 Suits.
 A closet must-have — the cherry on top for any capsule wardrobe.
-And, one of the most timeless pieces of clothing in your wardrobe.
-But, do you actually know if your suit is fitting you correctly?
-Are your sleeves too long?
-Pants not tapered enough?
-Are you wearing a 32 jacket when you should be wearing a 34 slim?
-A suit is that crucial closet essential that when it fits, you look great; and when it doesn’t, you really miss the mark.
+And one of the most timeless pieces of clothing in your wardrobe.
+But do you actually know if your suit fits you correctly?
+Sleeves too long?
+Are your pants not tapered enough?
+Are you wearing a 32 jacket when you should be wearing a 34-slim?
+A suit is that crucial closet essential: when it fits, you look great, and when it doesn’t, you really miss the mark.

-What most men don’t realize is that almost no one has what would be considered an ‘off-the-rack’ body type.
+Most men don’t realize that almost no one has what would be considered an ‘off-the-rack’ body type.
 Men’s suits are now manufactured to fit a wide range of sizing needs, which means that tailoring is absolutely necessary to get an off-the-rack suit to fit properly.
-Check out our guide below and explore 4 tips to achieving the perfectly fitted suit for any body type, at any budget.
+Check out our guide to suit alterations below and explore 4 tips to achieving the perfectly fitted suit for any body type on any budget.

 Pro Tip: Before taking the next step of purchasing a suit, make sure to find a seamstress, tailor, or local retailer within your area that can take your measurements.
 Even if you’ve purchased suits in the past and think you know your measurements, it’s good to have a professional recommend sizing and cut (Slim, Classic, or Modern Fit) for you based on your unique body type.
-Especially if you’re going to be buying your suit off-the-rack and online, knowing your measurements and what cut to purchase is key to getting off on the right foot.
+Especially if you’re going to be buying your suit off-the-rack and online, knowing your measurements and what cut to purchase is key to getting off on the right foot for your suit alterations.